freenet/freenet-core/docs/src/architecture.md

 Delegates must implemenent the [ComponentInterface](https://github.com/freenet/locutus/blob/f1c8075e173f171c17ffa8d08803b2c9aea4ddf3/crates/locutus-stdlib/src/component_interface.rs#L121).

 While contracts' state is public (but potentially encrypted), delegates state is private.
+Example uses for delegates include:

+* Storing and controlling the use of private data such as passwords, keys, tokens, and other sensitive information
+* Participating on the user's behalf in decentralized systems like a web of trust
+* Storing private data on behalf of the user, like contacts, or sent and received messages

 #### Origin Attestation